World Olympic Gymnastics Academy

 The World Olympic Gymnastics Academy (WOGA) is a two-facility gymnastics club located in Frisco and Plano.

 In 1994, WOGA was established by Yevgeny Marchenko, a World Sports acrobatic champion who guided Carly Patterson to her gold medal, and Valeri Liukin, a Soviet Olympic winner from 1988 who later worked as coordinator for the USA Gymnastics women's national team.

-Edouard Larov, a former coach of Liukin and the USSR and Canadian national teams, also trained gymnasts at the club.
+Edouard Iarov, a former coach of Liukin and the USSR and Canadian national teams, also trained gymnasts at the club.

 In 2003, WOGA gymnasts Patterson and Hollie Vise won two individual medals and contributed to the first team gold for the United States at the World Championships.
 In 2004, Patterson became the second American gymnast to become the women's Olympic all-around gymnastics champion, and the first American to do so in a non-boycotted Olympics.

 WOGA hosts an annual meet at the Comerica Center in Frisco, Texas, which has competitions from level 1 to 10 and an international elite competition that has featured competitors such as Mira Boumejmajen, Marine Brevet, Madeline Gardiner, Laurie Hernandez, Katelyn Ohashi, and Jordyn Wieber.

 Notable gymnasts

-WOGA is home to four Olympic champions: Patterson (Athens 2004), Nastia Liukin (Beijing 2008), Madison Kocian (Rio 2016), and Hezly Rivera (Paris 2024).
+WOGA is home to four Olympic champions: Carly Patterson (Athens 2004), Nastia Liukin (Beijing 2008), Madison Kocian (Rio 2016), and Hezly Rivera (Paris 2024).

 Additionally WOGA is home to seven world champions: Patterson (2003), Hollie Vise (2003), Liukin (2005, 2007), Ivana Hong (2007), Kocian (2014, 2015), Alyssa Baumann (2014), and Skye Blakely (2022, 2023).

 Other notable artistic gymnasts include Irina Alexeeva, Vanessa Atler, Rebecca Bross, Briley Casanova, Madray Johnson, Brenda Magaña, Grace McLaughlin, Konnor McClain, Ohashi, Levi Ruivivar, McKenzie Wofford, and Glenn McCuen.
 A notable acrobatic gymnasts is Axl Osborne.